5l1v3r1/dashboard-3/readme.md

 If you would like to contribute check [Github Issues](https://github.com/userdashboard/dashboard) for ways you can help.

-For help using or contributing to this software join the freenode IRC `#dashboard` chatroom - [Web IRC client](https://kiwiirc.com/nextclient/).
+For help using or contributing to this software join the freenode IRC `#userdashboard` chatroom - [Web IRC client](https://kiwiirc.com/nextclient/).

 ## Documentation